WeilabMSU/MDG/README.md

 ```

-Download and install the pretrained model under the downloaded OUD_PPI folder.
+Download and install the scRNA-seq data and CCP-UMAP features under the downloaded MDG folder.

 ```shell
 cd MDG